harej/reports_bot/README.md

 * `load_project_config`: Loads WikiProject-specific configuration from the wiki and stores it in the bot's database.
+* `metrics`: Updates monthly metrics on the number of articles in a project.
 * `update_members`: Updates WikiProject membership lists based on WikiProjectCard transclusions.
 * `update_project_index`: Updates the index of articles associated with each